 Insurance is the antithesis of travel.
-In a paradigm of adventure and wonder there shouldn’t be a place for insurance salesmen and suits.
+In a paradigm of adventure and wonder, there shouldn’t be a place for insurance salesmen and suits.

 Unfortunately, you probably need it.
-Even more unfortunately, there’s a smorgasbord of confusing choice and indecipherable language out there.
-As with all insurance there’s an up-sell, centered around the gambling rhetoric of “what if?”
+Even more, unfortunately, there’s a smorgasbord of confusing choice and indecipherable language out there.
+As with all insurance, there’s an up-sell, centered around the gambling rhetoric of “what if?”
 They want higher premiums.
 You just want a vacation.
 And surely the dollars spent on travel insurance would be better spent on a cocktail with a funny umbrella in it?

 What is Travel Insurance?

 Essentially, travel insurance should cover you for everything that happens while you’re away from home.
 Medical bills in foreign countries can be obscene, as can helicopter rescue from the side of a mountain, and the costs of replacing everything in a stolen motorbike.
-Unfortunately, insurance companies make their margins with all the stuff you’re not covered for; traveling to a risky destination, any adventurous activity, no compensation if a company goes bankrupt.
-So when considering which policy, always remember the core mindset; all insurance companies are scumbags and are only interested in your dollars.
-Got that?
+Unfortunately, insurance companies make their margins with all the stuff you’re not covered for, traveling to a risky destination, any adventurous activity, no compensation if a company goes bankrupt.
+So when considering which policy, always remember the core mindset, all insurance companies are scumbags and are only interested in your dollars—got that?
 Good.
 Here’s what to look for:

 Two Types of Cover

-The second part of travel insurance cover is about misfortune, not emergency.
-Delayed flights, stolen passport, missed connections, lost camera, curtailed trip; you can get covered for all the scenarios that probably won’t happen, but will be a nightmare if they do.
+The second part of the travel insurance cover is about misfortune, not an emergency.
+Delayed flights, stolen passport, missed connections, lost camera, curtailed trip; you can get covered for all the scenarios that probably won’t happen, but it will be a nightmare if they do.
 The more you’re covered for, the higher the premiums.